jiarong/rplB-metaG-pipeline/README.md

     snakemake --use-conda -n

-Execute the workflow locally via
+Execute the workflow locally using `$N` cores:

     snakemake --use-conda --cores $N

-using `$N` cores.
 Alternatively, it can be run in cluster or cloud environments (see [the docs](http://snakemake.readthedocs.io/en/stable/executable.html) for details).

 After successful execution, you will see the OTU table at `PROJECT/output/otu/GENE/otutable.tsv`, and taxonomy table at `PROJECT/output/tax/GENE/taxonomy.tsv` (PRJECT and GENE are defined in `config.yaml`).